-A second Phase 3 study is also underway to validate Lymphoseek as a sentinel lymph node targeting agent.
+A second Phase 3 study is also underway to further validate Lymphoseek as a sentinel lymph node targeting agent.
 This second trial, NEO3-06 or the "Sentinel" trial, is being conducted in patients with head and neck squamous cell carcinoma.
 The Sentinel study is designed to validate Lymphoseek as a sentinel lymph node targeting agent.
 Our discussions with FDA and EMEA have also suggested that the Sentinel trial will further support the use of Lymphoseek in sentinel lymph node biopsy procedures.
 We believe the outcome of the trial will be beneficial to the marketing and commercial adoption of Lymphoseek in the U.S. and European Union (EU).
-We plan to have approximately 25 - 35 participating institutions in the Sentinel trial.
-Patient recruitment and enrollment is actively underway at a number of institutions and the trial protocol is currently under review at several.
+We plan to have approximately 20 participating institutions in the Sentinel trial.
+Patient recruitment and enrollment is actively underway at a number of institutions and the trial protocol is currently under review at several other institutions.
 The accrual rate for trials of this nature is highly dependent on the timing of IRB approvals of the NEO3-06 protocol.
 Our experience in the NEO3-05 trial has shown that this process may be lengthening due to risk management concerns on the part of hospitals participating in clinical trials and other factors.

-We plan to use the safety and efficacy results from the Phase 3 clinical evaluations of Lymphoseek, which will include sites in the EU, to support the drug registration application process in the EU as well as in the U.S. However, as noted previously, we have submitted a request for an end of Phase 3 meeting with FDA to review the results of the NEO3-05 trial and to clarify our clinical development and regulatory submission plan.
-Our goal is to file the new drug application with FDA for Lymphoseek later in 2010.
-Depending on the timing of patient accrual, and the timing and outcome of FDA regulatory review cycle including FDA feedback on the results of the NEO3-05 trial, we believe that Lymphoseek could be commercialized in mid-2011.
-We cannot assure you, however, that this product will achieve regulatory approval, or if approved, that it will achieve market acceptance.
-We expect to incur approximately \$4 million in out-of-pocket development costs in 2009 related to the clinical and regulatory development of Lymphoseek.
-Depending on the timing and outcome of the FDA regulatory review cycle, we believe that Lymphoseek can be commercialized by mid-2011.
+We plan to use the safety and efficacy results from the Phase 3 clinical evaluations of Lymphoseek, which will include sites in the EU, to support the drug registration application process in the EU as well as to amend the filing in the U.S. for expanded product labeling.
+Based on the positive outcome of the recent meeting regarding NEO3-05, Neoprobe expects to submit the NDA for Lymphoseek later in the summer of 2010.
+Depending on the timing of the planned pre-NDA meetings with FDA and the outcome of the FDA regulatory review cycle, we believe that Lymphoseek could be commercialized in mid-2011.
 We cannot assure you, however, that this product will achieve regulatory approval, or if approved, that it will achieve market acceptance.
 See Risk Factors.